Zane Flores has bounced from camp to camp — including the Elite 11 — this summer

 With almost two months left before the start of the season, Flores and his teammates have a chip on their shoulders.
 That comes after the Dragons were stripped of the Class A title in January for using an ineligible player.

 But for Flores, there has also been a weight off his shoulders this offseason.
-The was lifted when he committed to Oklahoma State on April 17.
+It was lifted when he committed to Oklahoma State on April 17.

 “It is nice, because it was pretty crazy with (schools) reaching out in the spring,” Flores said of his recruiting process.
 “But now I can have all my focus on our team and what we need to do to get better.
 There’s definitely less distractions and it’s not as stressful.”